Samuel-Buteau/universal-battery-database/README.md

 This will process the tasks as they are defined.

+In order to quickly see the webpage and start developing, run
+> python manage.py runserver 0.0.0.0:8000

+and then go to your browser and type http://localhost:8000/ for the webpage.

 Then, the more tricky part is to install postgresql and configure it.

 - make sure installation includes the PostgreSQL Unicode ODBC driver